jvalegre/robert/docs/README.rst

 If you use any of the ROBERT modules, please include this citation:

 * Dalmau, D.; Alegre Requena, J. V. ROBERT: Bridging the Gap between Machine Learning and Chemistry. *Wiley Interdiscip.
 Rev. Comput.
 Mol.
-Sci.* **2024**, *accepted*.
-DOI: 10.1002/WCMS.1733.
+Sci.* **2024**, *14*, e1733.

 If you use the AQME module, please include this citation: